Immix

 </Alarm>

-Unfortunately Immix does not have a recording restored event, so we use a SystemEvent
+Unfortunately Immix does not have a recording restored event, so we use the same HDDFull event with extra text.

 <Alarm>